UbuntuAsahi/ubuntu-asahi/README.md

-# Pop!_OS UEFI ARM64 Image
+# Ubuntu UEFI Apple Silicon Image

-This is a repository that contains scripts for compiling an ARM64 UEFI image for Pop!_OS.
+This is a repository that contains scripts for compiling an ARM64 UEFI image for Ubuntu.

 ## Building